Citation: 2021 RLLR 53

 REASONS FOR DECISION

-The claimant, [XXX], claims to be a citizen of Mexico and is claiming protection pursuant to sections 96 and 97(1) of the Immigration and Refugee Protection Act (IRPA).
+The claimants, XXXX XXXX XXXX XXXX(principal claimant) and his partner XXXXX XXXX XXXXX XXXXX (associate claimant), claim to be citizens of Mexico and they are claiming refugee protection pursuant to sections 96 and 97(1) of the Immigration and Refugee Protection Act (IRPA).1

-The panel has also carefully considered the Chairperson’s Guideline 4: Women Refugee Claimants Fearing Gender-Related Persecution, prior to assessing the merits of this claim.
+The panel has carefully considered the Chairperson’s Guideline 9 on Proceedings Before the Immigration and Refugee Board Involving Sexual Orientation and Gender Identity and Expression, prior to assessing the merits of this claim.3

-The details of the allegations are outlined in the claimant’s Basis of Claim (BOC) Form and the amended Narrative.
-A synopsis of the allegations are as follows.
+The details of the allegations are outlined in the principal claimant’s (PC) Basis of Claim (BOC) Form4 and the associate claimant’s (AC) Basis of Claim (BOC) Form.5 A synopsis of the allegations is as follows.

-The panel finds the claimant to be a Convention refugee.
+The panel finds the claimants to be Convention refugees.
 The panel’s reasons are as follows.

-The panel is cognizant of the leading jurisprudence on the issue of credibility.
-Maldonado stands for the principle that when a claimant swears to the truth of certain allegations, this creates a presumption that those allegations are true unless there is reason to doubt their truthfulness.
+The panel is guided by the leading jurisprudence on the issue of credibility.
+Maldonado22 stands for the principle that when a claimant swears to the truth of certain allegations, this creates a presumption that those allegations are true unless there is reason to doubt their truthfulness.

 WELL-FOUNDED FEAR OF PERSECUTION